 On a Microsoft MDT 2012 Update 1 installation that had worked during a test period we needed to deploy a new batch of laptops with a different product number as this batch was different from our tests because the fingerprint readers were removed from the device.

 With the upcoming release of Hyper-V 3.0 we see a lot of movement from both VMware and Microsoft on marketing level so all features are promoted, recently this type of marketing became a bit more ugly as VMware launched a ‘Get the facts‘ and older blogs from Microsoft on ‘Windows Server 8: Hyper-V 3.0 Evens the Odds with vSphere‘.
-Dan Brinkmann posted a very useful overview (from a Microsoft perspective) on his blog.
+Dan Brinkmann posted a very useful overview (from a Microsoft perspective) about the hypervisor on his blog.

 During the last couple of projects I did I noticed that Microsoft Lync would prevent my session to log off normally, either on a Citrix XenApp/XenDestop or normal fat client deployment.
 Somehow running Lync stopped the logoff process and I would the error ”This program is preventing Windows from logging off”: